ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 this work will use the RGB color model.

 As described above, objects absorb part of the light reaching them, and reflect the rest.
-Which frequencies are absorbed and which are reflected is what we perceive as the "color" of the surface.
-From now on, we'll simply treat the color as a property of a surface, and forget about absorbed light frequencies.
+Which wavelengths are absorbed and which are reflected is what we perceive as the "color" of the surface.
+From now on, we'll simply treat the color as a property of a surface, and forget about absorbed light wavelengths.

 ## Color depth and representation